JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 As soon as synchronization is enabled in a project, TeamCity will make an initial commit in the selected repository for the whole project tree (the project with all its subprojects) to store the current settings from the server.
 If the settings for the given project are found in the specified VCS root (the VCS root for the parent project settings or the user-selected VCS root), a warning will be displayed asking if TeamCity should
 * overwrite the settings in the VCS with the current project settings on the TeamCity server; or
 * import the settings from the VCS replacing the current project settings on the TeamCity server with those from version control.

+>If you choose to generate [portable DSL scripts](kotlin-dsl.md#Project+Settings+Structure) and the current project comprises less than 20 entities, TeamCity will create one `settings.kts` file to describe them all.
+Individual entities include _projects_, _build configurations_, _templates_, and _VCS roots_.
+>If there are more than 20 entities in the project, TeamCity will create a hierarchy of separate `.kt` files to describe and group these entities.

 <anchor name="StoringProjectSettingsinVersionControl-DefiningSettingstoApplytoBuilds"/>